 From 2006 through 2014, National Midwifery Institute provided the Challenge Program for over fifty CPMs who successfully completed licensure in California.
 The NMI Challenge was suspended due to state legislative changes.
-Program Directors anticipate completion of a revised proposal for the NMI Challenge Program for California Midwifery Licensure, to be submitted to the Medical Board of California in early 2017; the proposal has not yet been approved.
+Program Directors submitted a revised proposal for the NMI Challenge Program for California Midwifery Licensure to the Medical Board of California in early 2017; the proposal has not yet been approved.

 Requirements for Licensure

 The 2006 NMI Challenge Program for California Midwifery Licensure included the following requirements, which are in alignment with CA Midwifery Practice Act and will also be included in future proposals: